 (b) The instructor refers the matter to the AIB because the instructor and student could not agree to a conference date/time or did not reach an agreement during a conference; or

-(c) The dean determines that the AIB review process is appropriate to the circumstances.
+(c) The AVP determines that the AIB review process is appropriate to the circumstances.

-(2) Scheduling: Within five instruction days of determining that an AIB review is in order, the dean shall schedule a review for the next available meeting of the AIB.
+(2) Scheduling: Within five instruction days of determining that an AIB review is in order, the AVP shall schedule a review for the next available meeting of the AIB.

-(3) Notification: The dean will notify the student, instructor, and AIB chair.
+(3) Notification: The AVP will notify the student, instructor, and AIB chair.
+Notification will include:

 (a) All information provided by the instructor when the violation was reported and all documents related to the alleged violation.
 However, any such information and documents that were previously provided to the student are not required to be included in this notification.
 Also, information and documents should be redacted to the extent their release would compromise test or examination contents or if the documents include other student’s education records;